What I’m reading

 Jane McGonigal

-In a world of unimaginable events and unthinkable change, McGonigal provides some really useful tools to help us to help us see the future coming and be ready for anything.
-This isn’t just a stuffy book about the future, it offers some really practical strategies to help us feel prepared, hopeful and equipped to plan ahead with […]
+In a world of unimaginable events and unthinkable change, McGonigal provides some really useful tools to help us to help us see the future coming and be ready for anything. […]

 Cleverlands